HashNuke/mailgun/README.md

   * Messages
   * Mailboxes

-Currently the gem only exposes the Mailbox API, but patches are welcome (and easy!).
+Currently the gem only exposes the Mailbox and Routes APIs, but patches are welcome (and easy!).

 Usage
 =====
 We mimic the ActiveRecord-style interface.

+Mailboxes:

     # Initialize your Mailgun object:
     Mailgun.configure do |config|